villemtonisson/StockPrediction/README.md

 # StockPrediction
 Using News to Predict Stock Movements
+All information is available in HW10.ipynb